Coffee chats: Questions you should ask to network better

 Networking is a way of life in Canada and is crucial to finding a role in your field of work.
-In the pre-COVID era, people usually networked at conferences, events or over in-person coffee chats or informational interviews.
-Today, due to the pandemic, networking has gone virtual.
+Previously, people networked solely at conferences, events or over in-person coffee chats or informational interviews.
+Today, thanks to technology, networking has gone virtual.
 So, as a newcomer looking to build connections, whether you’re in your home country or Canada, it’s easy and convenient to set up virtual coffee chats or informational interviews with industry professionals.
 Sites like LinkedIn, Ten Thousand Coffees, Eventbrite and Meetup are excellent starting points for networking.

-Networking offers many benefits: gain exposure to industry best practices, find a mentor, develop a rapport with an industry professional, find job leads, seek knowledge, etc. and happens in either a group setting (at conferences, events, etc.) or one-on-one meetings (coffee chats).
+Networking offers many benefits: gain exposure to industry best practices, find a mentor, develop a rapport with an industry professional, find job leads, seek knowledge, and more.
+You can choose to network in either a group setting (at conferences, events, etc.) or through one-on-one meetings (coffee chats).
 In this article, we’ll elaborate on what a coffee chat entails and how you can prepare for it.
 You’ll also find some key questions to ask during your meetings to ensure you develop a meaningful connection.

 A coffee chat, also known as an informational interview or coffee interview, is an informal, in-person or virtual meeting with an experienced professional to learn more about a specific company, an industry, or that individual’s career path and role.
 Coffee chats can also help you gain insights into the local job market and get accustomed to Canadian culture.